Top of the page

 There are three types of stem cell transplants:

-Your child will have chemo and radiation to kill any remaining cancer or bone marrow cells and to prepare his or her body for the new stem cells.
+Your child will have chemo and radiation to kill any remaining cancer or bone marrow cells and to prepare your child's body for the new stem cells.
 This can take 1 to 2 weeks.
 Your child may have side effects, such as mouth sores, nausea, hair loss, and poor appetite.
 The side effects may last several weeks to months.
 But the doctor can give your child medicine to help ease them.

-After the bone marrow cells are killed, the healthy stem cells are put into your child's bloodstream.
+After the damaged blood cells are destroyed, the healthy stem cells are put into your child's bloodstream.
 This is called infusion.
-It usually takes about an hour.
-The stem cells travel through the blood to your child's bone marrow.
-The infused stem cells will start to make new stem cells in 1 to 4 weeks.
-These cells will then take over the job of making new blood cells.
+It usually takes several hours.
+The infused stem cells travel through the blood to your child's bone marrow.
+They will start to make healthy blood cells in 1 to 4 weeks.

 Your child may spend up to 4 weeks or longer in the hospital after the transplant.